For a printable copy of this guidance see here.

 Fuels and solvents are complex mixtures of chemicals with extremely low taste and odour thresholds meaning that they are detectable in the water at concentrations well below those of concern for health, hence it is not appropriate to set a healthbased standard.
 Because of this, if a fuel taste or odour is detected it is not necessary to undertake extensive testing and analysis for exotic organic compounds – the water will be unwholesome by the taste and odour present in it.

 Detection of indicator parameters above the specification or value require an investigation to determine the cause.
 The appropriate action is determined by the cause.
-For some parameters which are found to be naturally occurring, Public Health England can advise whether it is safe to use at the concentration found.
+For some parameters which are found to be naturally occurring, the UK Health Security Agency can advise whether it is safe to use at the concentration found.
 If the cause is contamination the source of the contamination should be determined and mitigated.

 Where a sample exceeds a standard for a parameter(s), the local authority must carry out an investigation under regulation 16.
 Additional repeat testing will be required to help determine the cause and extent of the failure, as part of the investigation (i.e. a risk-based site inspection).
 Local authorities should not rely on repeat sampling alone to determine whether a supply is wholesome and/or a potential danger to health or not.
 Local authorities are not permitted to charge for any sample taken and analysed solely to confirm or clarify the results of the analysis of a previous sample.